STUDIO TIPS & ETIQUETTE

 Please turn off all electronic devices (watches, cell phones, etc.)

-Please arrive to class on time.
+Please arrive on time to class.
 We have a 10 minute grace period for those who arrive late.

 Please limit your personal belongings inside the yoga room (wallet, keys, phone, etc.)